 Government tenders are becoming increasingly competitive as businesses seek to penetrate the federal, state and local government space.
 Leading government departments drive cost savings through culling service provider panels, and they often use the tender process to achieve this.
-Furthermore, Government procurement guidelines are becoming more complex at all levels with an increasing on items seemingly unrelated to the core product such as WHS and quality control procedures.
+Furthermore, Government procurement guidelines are becoming more complex at all levels with an increase on items seemingly unrelated to the core product such as WHS and quality control procedures.

 In order to overcome this, businesses often engage a tender consultant to read through the lines and navigate the excessive compliance.
 Our consultants complete hundreds of government tenders on a monthly basis and are skilled in understanding and adhering to their requirements.